jkxyz/dandad-auditor/README.md

 Constraints and Design
 ----------------------

-This application needs to be simple to launch and develop on a stock non-root Mac OS X installation in order to be usable by non-technical staff.
-The web server and API uses vanilla Ruby WEBrick without any additional libraries.
-To remove the need for any additional build process the JavaScript frontend uses in-browser RequireJS.
+The application should be simple to launch, with no dependencies besides those available to a non-root Mac OS X user.

-The frontend is a React and Redux application written in ES2015.
+The web server uses vanilla Ruby WEBrick with Proc handlers, and the client-side JavaScript is sourced from the [JSPM](http://jspm.io/) CDN with SystemJS for module loading and Babel transpilation.
+This sacrifices the speed of a bundled client package for reproducible installations without a build process.

-All of the page crawling logic is performed client-side, with the API providing the ability to login, store the authenticated session cookie, and perform authenticated cross-origin requests to dandad.org via a simple proxy end-point.
+The frontend is a React, Redux, and ReactRouter application written in ES2015.

-The application is intended to be run locally on a single user's machine, removing the need to store session data, and therefore the script will only store a single persistent authenticated cookie in-memory.
+All of the page crawling logic and data persistence is managed client-side, with the API storing an ephemeral session cookie for performing authenticated cross-origin requests to www.dandad.org.
+The application is intended to be run locally on the user's machine, so no session data is stored.